OUR GRANT PROGRAMS

-The heart of Alberta Ecotrust’s work is supporting the people and projects that effectively address Alberta’s most pressing environmental issues.
+Alberta Ecotrust’s work supports the people and projects that effectively address Alberta’s most pressing environmental issues.

 We accomplish this primarily by making grants to enable Alberta environmental non-governmental organizations to more effectively deliver programs, projects, and results that advance their environmental missions within our issue priorities.

 Since 1992, Alberta Ecotrust has invested more than $9 million in projects that have improved the health of Alberta’s environment.
 Our annual investment has increased from $126,000 in 1992 to a current average of $500,000.